sltimmins/sltimmins.github.io/index.markdown

 title: About Me
 ---

 My name is Sam Timmins and I am a second year student at Southern Methodist University studying Computer Science.
-I currently serve in a leadership role in Hilltop Motorsports, an FSAE club, and as a teaching assistant for the Introduction to Engineering Design course at SMU.
-Details on projects I have worked on in the past are included in the Projects tab.
+I currently serve in a leadership role in Hilltop Motorsports, an FSAE club, as a teaching assistant for the Introduction to Engineering Design course and Algorithms course at SMU as well as serve on the student advisory board to SMU's CIO.

 #### Skills:
   * Proficient in C++